-Cumin seeds are an ancient and versatile spice that are a staple in countless kitchens across the world.
+Cumin seeds are an ancient and versatile spice that is a staple in countless kitchens across the world.
 Cumin has a khaki colour and peppery and nutty flavour with tangy citrus overtones.
-Its nutty peppery flavor packs a punch in a wide variety of cuisines such as Mexican, Indian and Middle Eastern.
+Its nutty peppery flavour packs a punch in a wide variety of cuisines such as Mexican, Indian and Middle Eastern.
 Cumin seeds ground and whole are available year-round.
 Cumin seeds resemble caraway seeds, being oblong in shape, longitudinally ridged, and yellow-brown in colour.
 This is not surprising as both cumin and caraway, as well as parsley and dill, belong to the same plant family.
 It is probably not just for taste alone that cumin has made it into the stellar ranks of Indian, Middle Eastern and Mexican cooking.
 This ordinary looking seed is anything but ordinary when it comes to health benefits.

 We believe a great tasting; healthy chai should be natural.
 There is no need for additives or sugar or anything else.
 Our spices are freshly cracked and use ayurvedic wisdom to create a brew overflowing with flavour.
 The mixture of chai herbs and spices gives a great aromatic taste and warm flavour.
 It tastes great with any milk, and if you prefer it sweeter, simply add a little honey.

 The People’s Chai partners with kiva.org to help farmers in developing countries. there are 2 sizes available 150g pack of The People’s Chai- Makes 15 cups in total.
 1kg cafe bulk pack of The People’s Chai-Makes 95 cups in total